cncf/toc/reviews/2021-openebs-annual.md

 - *Improve the documentation and website.*

   We have made progress in engaging new contributors to help with improving the documentation and website.
 New content is being worked on to be part of the upcoming 3.0 release.
-We also kick-started a process to capture the feedback that comes through the community slack into GitHub Community tracker projects to fix the website and documentation aspects.
+We also kick-started a process to capture the feedback that comes through the community slack into [GitHub Community tracker projects](https://github.com/orgs/openebs/projects) to fix the website and documentation aspects.

 - *Work on the [Roadmap items](https://github.com/openebs/openebs/blob/master/ROADMAP.md), which primarily include:*

-    * GA of cStor and migration towards CSI
-    * GA of Local PV Operators
-    * Beta and GA of Mayastor
+  Our primary goal from a feature readiness standpoint was to hit GA with the OpenEBS data engines.
+There has been a lot of progress made in this regard as can be seen from the updates done to the [Roadmap items](https://github.com/openebs/openebs/blob/master/ROADMAP.md).
+In addition we had to work on a few additional items to address user requests, deal with the changes in the eco-system around Travis/DockerHub and improving the contributor experience.
+Few noteworthy changes are as follows:
+  - Migrate Jiva and cStor from external-storage provisioner to CSI driver based provisioning
+  - Enhance Jiva to make use of OpenEBS Local Volumes instead of `hostpath` volumes
+  - Enhance Jiva and cStor volumes to deal with Read-only mounts and multi-attach errors that happen due a abrupt node reboots
+  - Support for multi-arch images - with native support for AMD64 and ARM64
+  - Enhance Local PV volumes to be backed by LVM and Device partitions in addition to hospath and ZFS from earlier releases
+  - Enhance OpenEBS velero plugin to perform ZFS Local PV incremental backups
+  - Enhance Mayastor to handle Kubernetes node failure scenarios.
+Working closely with the upstream SPDK community to push NVMe and other fixes
+  - Migrating all the CI pipelines to GitHub Actions
+  - Refactor and modularize our system (e2e) tests so that they can be run against a data engine.
+Helps to release each engines independently
+  - Refactor and modularize the helm charts to release each data engine independently to allow users to install only the required components
+  - Split most of the mono repos into functionality based repos for better managebility and contributor experience

 **What are the current goals of the project?
 For example, are you working on major new features?
 Or are you concentrating on adoption or documentation?**

+Our goals for the next year will be focused on:
+  - Continue to progress on hitting the GA for all the data engines by listening to users and working on the [planned items](https://github.com/openebs/openebs/blob/master/ROADMAP.md)
+  - Focus more on community, reference architectures and solution documents that can increase the adoption of Kubernetes for running Stateful workloads.
+  - Follow through with the feedback being recieved from the CNCF Storage TAG to help with Incubation of the project

 ## CNCF membership